codership/documentation/galeracluster/source/training/tutorials/galera-installation.rst

 The recommended hardware depends on how much data you are planning to store in the cluster.

 Galera Cluster also runs on virtual environments, such as VMware, and in cloud environments.
-For example, you can run MySQL 8 Galera Cluster on amazon EC2 with a t2.micro/t2.small instance.
+For example, you can run MySQL 8 Galera Cluster on Amazon EC2 with a t2.micro/t2.small instance.

 .. note:: Galera Cluster may occasionally crash when run on limited hardware due to insufficient memory.
 To prevent this, make sure that you have allocated a sufficient amount of swap space.
 For more information on how to create swap space, see :ref:`Configuring Swap Space <swap-config>`.